-Effects need to be “installed” in a very specific location.
+Effects (also known as Templates or Plugins) need to be “installed” in a very specific location.

 Inside the Users folder on your main hard drive is your user folder (with your exact username as the label with a little house icon).

 Inside that you will find a folder called Movies.